-Lexpect first-year graduate students to attend EVERY scheduled colloquium during the academic vear.
+I expect first-year graduate students to attend EVERY scheduled colloquium during the academic year.
 Colloquia are typically held on Thursday afternoons at 3:30 PM.
 My hope is that by the end of your first summer here, each student will have identified a research group with whom to work.
-Keep in your first summer here, each student will have identified a research group with whom to work.
 Keep in mind that in addition to physics faculty, graduate students have worked with faculty in chemistry, electrical engineering, chemical engineering, mathematics, and nuclear medicine.
 The Ph.D. degree is a research based and the sooner you get started in your research, the sooner you can complete your degree.
 Every faculty member welcomes inquiries concerning their research activities and I encourage you to speak with each professor individually about their research activities.

 In terms of courses, you are expected to attend every meeting of your graduate classes.
 The department provides a tuition waiver to cover the cost of your graduate tuition and an assistantship to help with living expenses while you are in graduate study.
-Physics graduate students, particularly first and second year students, are strongly discouraged from taking classes outside of physics, particularly if they interfere with the completion of your teaching or research duties.
-Thus, I require that you obtain written permission from me to take courses outside of Physics or Astronomy during your time in our graduate program.
-You will be limited to two courses from departments outside of Physics and Astronomy while you are supported as Graduate Teaching Assistant in our Department.
+Physics graduate students must obtain permission from their PhD committee (or the chair if they do not yet have a PhD committee) to take courses outside of Physics and Astronomy courses unless they are on the list of "approved" outside courses (see Prof. Lewis for the latest copy of this list).